Sai Baba of Shirdi. He was a figure regarded - and worshipped - as a saint by some Hindus and Muslims. Born ~1835, died 15 October 1918. "Sai

 Branham article at Apologetics Index includes a brief overview.

 than Sunday.
-That's fine in itself but some branches in New Zealand (believed
+That's fine in itself but some Seventh-day Adventists in New Zealand (believed

 to be a minority of SDAs in this country) go overboard in this and proclaim